 - How long have you and your spouse been separated?

 - Were there any instances of infidelity between you and your ex?

 Your prospective lawyer may also ask you to describe your situation as a whole.
 This will give them insight into how they can seek the best possible outcome for your divorce.

-Get Help from a Divorce Lawyer in Huntsville Today
+Get Help from an Experienced Alabama Divorce Lawyer Today

 The best-of-the-best divorce attorneys don’t struggle to answer any questions.
 They have a deep understanding of family law in their state and unmatched experience handling cases like yours for years.
 If a potential lawyer doesn’t inspire confidence when answering questions, find another one.

 Lawyers know that prospective clients have a lot of questions.
 A good lawyer appreciates a client who is prepared and comes with their list of questions to ask a divorce lawyer.
 It’s better for both sides so there are no surprises.
 So, if you get the feeling the lawyer is annoyed by the questions you ask, move on.